 WHERE TO EAT IN SAN PANCHO

-- Limbo – insanely creative & curated Mexican dishes!
+- Limbo – insanely creative and curated Mexican dishes!
 The lentil ceviche was delicious.

 - Yasmina’s Itzalanyasayan – owned by the most lovely lady and with equally beautiful food.
 Great for lunch and dinner (with a cacao shop next door for dessert!)